Eva Vlaardingerbroek: Opinion work and activism

 Vlaardingerbroek regularly appears as a commentator on Mark Steyn's talk show on the British television channel GB News, as well as on the right-wing populist YouTube channel Achtung, Reichelt! by Julian Reichelt, the former editor-in-chief of the German tabloid Bild.
 On 11 March 2023, Vlaardingerbroek participated in the pro-farmer Zuiderpark protest against the government in The Hague.
 At the protests, Vlaardingerbroek stated that "our farmers are fighting against the worst kind of injustice".
+Later that year, Vlaadingerbroek spoke against transgender model Rikkie Kollé winning the Miss Nederland competition, saying that "man has been elected Miss Netherlands.
+I wouldn't expect anything else in our post-truth world".

 At CPAC 2024, Vlaardingerbroek asserted that the Great Replacement conspiracy theory is real, citing that 56 percent of the population of Amsterdam, where she lives, consists of immigrants.
 (Note: According to Reuters, this percentage includes Amsterdam residents "with a migration background," meaning that at least one parent was born abroad.
 Direct immigrants consist of 37 percent of Amsterdam's population.)
 She added, "I think we all know what they mean with the word 'diversity.'
 It means less white people.
 Less of you," apparently addressing the audience.
 The speech was removed by YouTube for violating its hate speech policies.

+In 2025, Vlaardingerbroek spoke at a far-right rally in London organized by Tommy Robinson.
+She said, "They are demanding the sacrifice of our children on the altar of mass migration.
+Let's not beat about the bush – this is the rape, replacement and murder of our people … Remigration is possible, and it's up to us to make it happen."

+In January 2026, Vlaardingerbroek's Electronic Travel Authorisation (ETA) to the United Kingdom was revoked by the Home Office, after they deemed her presence not to be "conducive to the public good".

+In May 2026 Vlaardingerbroek and Martin Sellner set up a petition titled "SaveEuropeAct", a proposed European Citizens' Initiative advocating an end to non-European immigration and the establishment of a Europe-wide remigration framework.
+Sellner described the initiative as an effort to preserve the "ethnocultural continuity" of European nations.
+It received more than half a million signs till July the same year.
+The European commission commented on the petition, stating „it would constitute discrimination grounded on race and ethnic origin and be manifestly contrary to Article 21 of the Charter of Fundamental Rights of the European Union“.